 As part of the Good Housekeeping / Illicit Discharge training, city staff are trained bi-annually on stormwater issues.
-This training includes information about Harrisonburg's watersheds and water quality impairments.
-The training is given to field staff through an online training platform called TargetSolutions.
+In addition to the requirements identified in Part I E 6 m, 16his training also includes information about Harrisonburg's watersheds and water quality impairments, and TMDLs.
+The training is given to staff through an online training platform called VectorSolutions (formerly TargetSolutions).